Lenders steps before court action for mortgage arrears

 first charge residential mortgages and home purchase plans regulated by the Financial Conduct Authority

-second charge mortgages over residential property and other secured loans regulated under the Consumer Credit Act 1974
+second charge mortgages over residential property and other secured loans originally regulated under the Consumer Credit Act 1974

 Steps under pre-action protocol